Real talk, not listicles

 You know what you need to do.
 You can't make yourself start.
 ADHD task paralysis isn't laziness — it's a neurological traffic jam.
 Here's how to break through it.

-Check out the templates.
+Check out the tools.
 Built for how your brain actually works.